yhwh-script/create-app/README.md

 Create a WebComponents app with one command.

 ## YHWH-Script
-YHWH-script is a JavaScript framework using CustomElements.
+yhwh-script is a JavaScript framework using CustomElements.

 ### Installation
 Easiest way is to simply call the following command: